Generic Name: omega-3 fatty acids (oh-MAY-ga 3 FA-tee AS-ids)

 Ask your health care provider any questions you may have about how to use Lovaza.

 Important safety information:

 - Follow the diet and exercise program given to you by your health care provider.

 - Patients who have a certain type of irregular heartbeat (atrial fibrillation or atrial flutter) may have an increase in the frequency of the irregular heartbeat while taking Lovaza.
 This may happen especially within the first 2 to 3 months of starting Lovaza.
 Discuss any questions or concerns with your doctor.

-- Lab tests, including liver function and blood lipid levels, may be performed while you use Lovaza.
+- Lab tests may be performed while you use Lovaza.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Lovaza while you are pregnant.
 Lovaza is found in breast milk.
 If you are or will be breast-feeding while you use Lovaza, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Lovaza: